-This is not all, what is more important are the changes in the Reset period of Interest rates.
-Now onwards the small savings interest rates will be reset and notified every quarter unlike every year earlier.
-Every March, June, September, and December, interest rates will be announced.
+Since 1st April,2020 , the small savings interest rates has to be reset and notified every quarter unlike every year earlier.
+Every March, June, September, and December, revised interest rates will be announced.

 Revision in small savings interest rates will be based on FIMMDA (Fixed Income Money Market and Derivatives Association of India) month-end Government Securities (G sec) rates for the last quarter.

 Updated Small Savings Interest Rates :

 Starting January 2023, the Government of India has changed the interest rates on some of the small savings schemes.
 The updated rates are as below: